 How do we get information?

 Most of the personal information we process is provided to us directly by you because you have made an enquiry to us or bought a product or service from us.

-When purchasing a product from us we will ask Users to provide information including their name, billing address, email address, credit card/payment details and account username.
+When purchasing a service from us we will ask Users to provide information including their name, billing address, email address, credit card/payment details and account username.
 This information will be used to:

 When making a purchase we will store a User’s name, and billing address, which will be used to populate the checkout for future orders.

 We generally store information about users for as long as we need the information for the purposes for which we collect and use it, and we are not legally required to continue to keep it.
 For example, we will store order information for as long as a subscription account remains active with us.
-Inactive accounts are stored for 6 years for tax and accounting purposes.
-This includes User name, email address and billing address.
+Inactive accounts may be stored for up to 6 years for tax and accounting purposes.
+This includes User name, email address and billing address

 A User’s name and email address are recorded when contacting us.
 We do not use the information submitted for marketing purposes unless consent is explicitly given.